PowerShell Providers

 PowerShell exposes a number of “providers” as “drives”, which allows us to view certain data in a manner that resembles a file system drive,

-i.e. we can use operations like ls
+i.e. we can use operations like ls and cat on them (ish).

 To list the available providers: